TOP English

 (¥100millions)

-Year Exports Domestic Total Year-on-year Filament Staple Fiber Exports Domestic Total Year-on-year
+Year Total Year-on-year Filament Staple Fiber Total Year-on-year

 (Source: Textile Statistics, METI)